 A few hidden gems for true fans of the classic ballet include a smattering of white sugarplum decor, the grandfather clock, and a few modern-inspired nutcracker tchotchkes.
-Finally, the art above the mantel is a nod to the famous Uncle Drosselmeyer – the famous, might we say creepy character behind the story.
+Finally, the art above the mantel is a nod to the famous Uncle Drosselmeyer – the famous character behind the story.

 The next of our favorite classic Christmas movies is truly to most classic of the bunch.
 Set in the 1950’s, we styled this interior true to the traditional design aesthetic of the time – think your East coast grandmother’s style.